gt-tinker/qwerty/docs/examples.md

 * `simon.py`: Simon's algorithm ([1][6], [2][7]), the first quantum algorithm
   to promise exponential speedup
   * `simon_postprocess.py`: Full [classical post-processing][8] for Simon's
+* `teleport.py`: Quantum teleportation, a procedure for transmitting a qubit by consuming an entangled pair of qubits, as described in Section 1.3.7 of Nielsen and Chuang
+* `abbrev/`: These are abbreviated examples originally from the QCE '25 paper but intended to be shown the Qwerty website.
+Unlike examples in the parent directory, these do not contain `argparse` command line argument handling, for example.

 [1]: https://en.wikipedia.org/wiki/Bell_state
 [2]: https://en.wikipedia.org/wiki/Greenberger%E2%80%93Horne%E2%80%93Zeilinger_state